andrenth/release/README.md

 ## Build and installation

 After cloning the repository, run the commands below to build Release.
+You can built it with support for Async, Lwt or both.

-    $ ocaml setup.ml -configure
+    $ ocaml setup.ml -configure --enable-async --enable-lwt
     $ ocaml setup.ml -build

 Documentation can be generated with the command below.